CamGriffiths/AirSysVir/index.md

 {% capture text %}

-Current projects focus on 1) How children with asthma respond to rhinovirus infection 2) Differences in intrinsic susceptibility to infection in respiratory epithelial cells.
+Current projects focus on:
+<br><b>1) How children with asthma respond to rhinovirus infection
+<br><b>2) Differences in intrinsic susceptibility to infection in respiratory epithelial cells

 {%
   include button.html